 AVG AntiVirus Free works with Windows XP (with Service Pack 3) through Windows 10.
 Its protection ranges from standard antivirus scanning to the blocking of potentially dangerous websites.
 There's a performance optimizer to help get the most out of your computer and a file shredder to make the most embarrassing photos disappear.

 For more protection at a price, AVG Internet Security costs $70 per year for an unlimited number of PCs or Macs.
-It adds a personal firewall, enhanced ransomware defenses and webcam protection.
-It also includes the Antivirus Pro mobile app for Android.
+It adds a personal firewall, enhanced ransomware defenses and webcam protection, and, as implied, some of the best Mac antivirus software and best Android antivirus apps.

 AVG Ultimate costs $100 a year for unlimited devices.
 It adds a disk cleaner, file encryption, a startup optimizer, email protection, and the ability to lock and unlock your system remotely.